Shizuku-Kokumai/labMoviesApp/moviesApp/README.md

 Name: Shizuku Kokumai

 ## Overview.
 I added "POPULAR", "TOP RELATED", and "UPCOMING" in the site header.
 In POPULAR, it shows the a list of the current popular movies on TMDB, and this list updates daily.
 In TOP RELATED, it shows a list of the top related movies on TMDB.
 In "UP COMING", it shows a list of upcoming movies in theatres.
 And I changed the valuatoin color based on how well they're rated.
+If it is less than 7, the color is blue.
+If it is greater than 7, the color is red.

 ### New Pages.

 + List of popular movies.
 + List of top related movies
 + List of upcoming movies
-+ Modified the voluation color in the home
++ Modified the voluation color

 ### New Features.

 [ Provide a bullet-point list of the __new features__ you added to the Movies Fan app.]

- e.g.

-+ Authentication (using Firebase)
-+ Create a fantasy movie (Basic)
-+ Sort movie list by release date (e.g. the Discover Movies page)
-+ etc
++ The color of the number of ratings depends on the height of the rating

 ## Setup requirements.

 [ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

+Nothing.

 ## TMDB endpoints.